-The approach for determining impairment allowances is explained on page 199 of the HSBC Holdings plc Annual Report and Accounts 2016, and the Group's definitions for accounting purposes of 'past due', 'impaired' and 'renegotiated' are set out on pages 88, 90 and 74, respectively.
+The approach for determining impairment allowances is explained in Note 1.2(d) of the HSBC Bank plc Annual Report and Accounts 2017, and the Group's definitions for accounting purposes of 'past due', 'impaired' and 'renegotiated' are set out on pages 40, 41, 42, respectively.
 The accounting definition of impaired and the regulatory definition of default are generally aligned.

-Under the accounting standards currently adopted by HSBC JOH, impairment allowances, value adjustments and credit-related provisions for offbalance sheet amounts are treated as specific Credit risk adjustments ('CRAs').
+Under the accounting standards currently adopted by HSBC JOH, impairment allowances, value adjustments and credit-related provisions for off-balance sheet amounts are treated as specific Credit Risk Adjustments ('CRAs').

-During the disclosure period no advances where classified as past due.
+During the disclosure period, no advances where classified as past due.